RaphSchp/holbertonschool-higher_level_programming/README.md

 ## :large_blue_circle: Projects

-:memo:
-:pencil:This is a non-exhaustive list of my projects, I will update it as soon I've finish a project
+:memo:This is a non-exhaustive list of my projects, I will update it as soon I've finish a project

 * python-hello_world
 * 2